snehapr/Social_Media_Sentiment_analysis/README.md

 # Social Media Sentiment Analysis Project
-1. This project is carried out python programming and related ML and DL libraries.
+1. This project is carried out using python programming and related ML and DL libraries.